-If a student in a first, second, or elective practicum evidences difficulties in attaining any of the profession-wide competencies as defined in the practicum evaluation form and/or behavioral difficulties that interfere with his/her development of the performance expected for his/her level of training, three stages of remediation may be employed.
+If a student in a first, second, or elective practicum evidences difficulties in attaining any of the profession-wide competencies as defined in the practicum evaluation form and/or behavioral

 The three stages of remediation include: First, the on-site supervisor, faculty supervisor, or both will discuss the difficulties with the student, suggest changes (e.g., additional reading) or implement changes (e.g., providing for supervisor review additional audio recordings of practicum performance), and monitor and provide feedback on their impact.
 Second, if such steps do not lead to the warranted knowledge or skill improvement, the on-site and faculty supervisor will jointly develop a written performance improvement plan, review it with the Director or Associate Director of Clinical Training, and discuss and sign it with the student before implementation.
 The fully signed performance improvement plan will be provided to the Director of Clinical Training for monitoring and placement into the student's clinical training file.
 Third, if the performance improvement plan does not result in the targeted change(s) during the period specified, the matter will be referred to the Director of Clinical Training.
 In consultation with the Clinical Training Committee, the Director of Clinical Training will meet with the student and his/her supervisors, identify the areas of continuing deficit or surfeit, and determine whether interruption of the clinical practicum sequence is warranted to facilitate more intensive remediation steps.
 Such steps can include, but are not limited to, retaking a specified skills course, shadowing more advanced practicum students, specified reading, and a recommendation for personal therapy.
 A minimum time period for the remediation process may be specified.
 Behavioral indicators for successful completion of the remediation process will be identified and included in a written remediation plan.
 At the scheduled conclusion of the remediation period, the student, the Director of Clinical Training, and the practicum supervisor(s) will meet again to review the student's performance on the behavioral indicators, and determine whether the student (1) can return to clinical practicum training, (2) needs to extend the remediation plan with or without modification(s), or (3) warrants referral to the Professional Standing Committee (refer to p.
 84) for a determination of his/her fitness to continue doctoral training.
 Appendix III includes documentation forms associated with the remediation process.